-The intent of this section is to maintain Teton County's scenic resources along highway corridors by ensuring that the location, scale, and appearance of buildings, structures, and development preserves the rural character of the area by limiting visual intrusion viewed from the four designated roadways as described below, retaining long vistas of the mountains and fields, and preserving existing native vegetation.
+The intent of this section is to maintain Teton County's the City of Victor's Area of Impact's scenic resources along highway corridors by ensuring that the location, scale, and appearance of buildings, structures, and development preserves the rural character of the area by limiting visual intrusion viewed from the four designated roadways as described below, retaining long vistas of the mountains and fields, and preserving existing native vegetation.

-These standards apply to all applications and permits for physical development located within five hundred (500) feet of Idaho State Highways 31, 32, and 33 and Ski Hill Road within Teton County.
+These standards apply to all applications and permits for physical development located within five hundred (500) feet of Idaho State Highways 31, 32, and 33 and Ski Hill Road within Teton Countythe City of Victor's Area of Impact.
 Permits to develop within the Scenic Corridor may be approved administratively if all development standards are met.
-At the discretion of the Planning Administrator, any applications that do not fully meet standards will require a public meeting to review the application with the Planning & Zoning Commission who will act as the decision-making body.
+At the discretion of the Planning Administrator, any applications that do not fully meet standards will require a public meeting to review the application with the Planning and Zoning Commission who will act as the decision-making body.

-5-5-3 RESOURCE AREAS
+5-5-3 Resource Areas